 - Carer's Allowance (currently £69.70 per week): if you care for someone for at least 35 hours a week and the person you care for is getting a benefit because of their disability.
 The government has confirmed that providing emotional support counts towards the threshold of 35 hours of care a week across the UK.
 See the video below from Carers UK about this benefit:

-- Carer's Credit: if you are under State Pension age and you are caring for someone for at least 20 hours a week.
-Carer’s Credit is a National Insurance credit that helps with gaps in your National Insurance record which allows you to take on caring responsibilities without affecting your ability to qualify for the State Pension.
+- Carer's Credit: if you are under the State Pension age and you are caring for someone for at least 20 hours a week.
+Carer’s Credit is a National Insurance credit that helps with gaps in your National Insurance record and allows you to take on caring responsibilities without affecting your ability to qualify for the State Pension.

 - Universal Credit: if you are on a low income or unemployed, you may be able to claim Universal Credit (UC) which is a means-tested benefit (meaning the amount of income and capital you have can affect your eligibility).

 You can use the Turn2us online benefits calculator for information on income-related benefits, tax credits, Council Tax Reduction, Carer’s Allowance, Universal Credit and how your benefits will be affected if you start work or change your working hours.

 If the Department for Work and Pensions (DWP) makes a decision about your benefits that you do not agree with you can challenge this decision.

 Before you appeal you must usually ask for the decision about your benefits to be looked at again - this is called ‘mandatory reconsideration’.
 Do this unless your decision letter states that you can appeal straight away.
 The letter will explain why you do not need a mandatory reconsideration - include this when you submit your appeal.